psiha/functionoid/libs/function/doc/readme.txt

 performed with MSVC++ 8.0 SP1 and MSVC++ 10.0b2, compiling without /W4 warnings
 on all three compiler versions) so no jamfiles are provided yet.

+For the sake of brevity of future commit messages, comments etc. allow me to add a few terminology definitions.
+Looking at the boost/tr1::function<> design/ idea we can identify two 'domains':
+ - the "front side" or the interface side or the "fixed type" or ABI side.
+The interface that the user sees and the code that exists and executes _before_ the call through a function pointer in the vtable (e.g. the code in operator() before the invoke call is made, or code in operator= before calls to the manager are made ...)
+ - the "back side" or that which stands behind the 'function pointer brick wall' (the actual invoker and the actual manager), which changes with each assignement, which, at the point of change or creation has all the type information it wants.

 You can contact me/"the author" at dsaritz at gmail.com.